 JILL: It’s really a response, and a step, of faith for us.
 I think often when we think about giving, it’s easy to think ahead to results, and what the financial giving can accomplish.
 But over the years I think the biggest realization for us has been that our giving really does feel like a step of faithfulness, regardless of what God will do with it.
 Maybe it’s something big, maybe it’s something small and maybe it’s something we may never see or know about—but whenever and however the results come about, it’s ultimately in God’s hands.
 The giving itself is a response of faith, an opportunity to trust God and grow our hearts.

 JASON: We try to make our financial decisions based on the idea that being a follower of Jesus is a serious thing, so wanting to be an authentic Christian is a powerful part of my motivation.
 And I also find that giving to support the needs of others ultimately helps me overcome my own anxieties about the future.

 How has your life been impacted or changed since you started giving to World Relief?

-What would you say to other families that are thinking about giving to World Relief or a similar organization?
-Any advice or encouragement?
+What would you say to other families that are thinking about giving to World Relief or another organization like World Relief?
+What advice or encouragement would you give?